uk000/goto/README.md

 - Say you need an application deployed as a service in k8s or on VMs, that can respond to requests on several ports using HTTP, HTTP/2, GRPC or TCP protocols both over plain text and TLS. `Goto` is what you need.
 - Say you want to test a client or a proxy, and want to introduce some chaos in your testing, so you need a service that can open or close a port on the fly, or can convert a port from plaintext to TLS and vice versa on the fly. `Goto` does it.
 - Say you need to test a client against different specific response payloads, so you need a substitute mock service that can stand in for the real service, where you can configure a payload on the fly for specific request URIs, headers, etc. Go `Goto`.
+- You need a test server application that can perform some quick on-the-fly transformations on incoming request, extracting values from headers/query/URI/body and produce semi-dynamic response based on templates.
 - A lot more scenarios can benefit from `goto`.
 See some more scenarios further below in the doc.

 ## Some simple usage examples?